MadelonGorter/MadelonGorter.github.io/content/assignments/01-getting_started.md

 ### **Question 4**
-List 5 domains, challenges or settings in which you would like to apply tinkering, and explain why.
-Can you identify some sweet spots, (perhaps beyond the well-known such as STEM education) and can you also define some limitations?
-Are there 'untinkerable' domains?

 The 5 domains, challenges or setting I would like to apply tinkering in are:
 1. Assitive technology
 - Why?
 Designing accessible personalized products for people with a disability.
 It is a way of coming up with small ideas that can improve the daily life of a person with a disability dramatically.
 For example a 3D printed part which can hold down greens on the counter for a person which is able to use one hand.